This blog is written by Sarah Ison, Global Farm Animal Advisor

 Dawkins explained that the most important way to answer these questions is by analysing the animal’s behaviour.
 In the same way that we, as people, find it hard to hide what we are feeling inside, the behaviour of animals expresses what they feel.

-Reading their body language
+Reading animal body language

 Another pioneer, Francoise Wemelsfelder, created a simple approach to assess welfare by reading the body language of animals.
 Her approach uses the way individual animals behave as an expression of what they are feeling inside.
 The system scores animals on several expressive or emotive terms like ‘playful’, ‘inquisitive’ or ‘agitated’, and on a scale from not playful at all, to maximum playfulness.